 Of course it’s not all flowers and puppies.
 Dockless systems are still subject to some of the same issues as kiosk based systems like theft and maintenance downtime, but because the system isn’t dependent on expensive kiosks, these issues won’t cripple the system like they have in Baltimore.
 There’s also the issue of where to place bikes.
 In Dallas, they often appear in the middle of sidewalks and other odd places.
 Eventually, public policies may need to be created to make sure they’re not left in places that interfere with pedestrian access or traffic flow.
 Rebalancing is a less formal process, and guidelines may need to be put in place to make sure bikes are available in a broad cross section of neighborhoods as well.
 Private systems are also at the mercy of the economy and may lack the permanence of public systems, but with multiple companies stepping into the game, there’s a bit of redundancy if one company goes under.

-For now, dockless systems represent a big leap forward for bike access, especially for neighborhoods that wouldn’t have seen a kiosk based system for quite some time.
+For now, dockless systems represent a big leap forward for bike access, especially for neighborhoods that wouldn’t have had a kiosk based system for quite some time.
+Micro-mobility programs fill a needed gap between automobile and pedestrian modes and can help replace a significant number of automobile trips under 3 miles.